Gyrification: Evolutionary advantages

-Theories on causality in gyrification
+Theories on causality

 Mechanical buckling

 The mechanisms of cortical gyrification are not well understood, and several hypotheses are debated in the scientific literature.
 A popular hypothesis dating back to the time of Retzius in the late 19th century asserts that mechanical buckling forces due to the expanding brain tissue cause the cortical surface to fold.
 Many theories since have been loosely tied to this hypothesis.

 An external growth constraint of the cranium is not thought to cause gyrification.
 This is primarily because the primordium of the cranium during the period of fetal brain development is not yet ossified (hardened into the bone through calcification).
 The tissue covering the embryonic cerebral cortex is several thin layers of ectoderm (future skin) and mesenchyme (future muscle and connective tissue, including the future cranium).
 These thin layers grow easily along with cortical expansion but eventually, the cranial mesenchyme differentiates into cartilage; ossification of the cranial plates does not occur until later in development.
 The human cranium continues to grow substantially along with the brain after birth until the cranial plates finally fuse after several years.
 Experimental studies in animals have furthermore shown that cortical folding can occur without external constraints.
 Cranial growth is thus thought to be driven by brain growth; mechanical and genetic factors intrinsic to the brain are now thought to be the primary drivers of gyrification.
 The only observed role that the cranium may play in gyrification is in flattening of gyri as the brain matures after the cranial plates fuse.